 There are two reasons for deleted events that users will be able to see in the API.
 Firstly when an event was verified but has since been cancelled.
 The second will be because it was identified as a duplicate of an active event, so in such cases we provide the duplicate_of_id.

-It’s an important field to be aware of because it means there is an active event that it’s a duplicate of so you can make sure your analysis and models for demand forecasting, dynamic pricing and disruption preparation has the right event ID.
+It’s an important field to be aware of because it means there is an active event that it’s a duplicate of so you can make sure your analysis and models for demand forecasting, dynamic pricing, workforce optimization, and many other use cases.